ayana1709/Book-Review/README.md

-this book review  is done   by react and
+this book review  is done   by react and laravel